Geekomaniac1009/airlines-management-cc/src/README.md

 ### Contributing
 Contributions are welcome!
 Please follow these steps to contribute:

-Fork the repository \n
+Fork the repository\
-Create a new branch (git checkout -b feature/your-feature-name) \n Make your changes \n
+Create a new branch (git checkout -b feature/your-feature-name)\
+Make your changes \n
 Commit your changes (git commit -m 'Add some feature') \n Push to the branch (git push origin feature/your-feature-name) \n